-No matter what your opinion on contemporary art, it beats Subkoff's constant flashes to some kind of hit count video game the killer is playing, hashtags slashing the screen with loud ripping sounds, cartoon inserts, and meme captions under instant freeze frame photos blaring--it makes one a tad irritable after awhile.
-The freeze-frame from the killer's camera angle trick was spooky in the 60s, PEEPING TOM and BIRD WITH CRYSTAL PLUMAGE largely because we didn't know who was the person behind the camera or why the women being photographed, but were 'with' the killer instead, put in the outsider perspective so the very act of filming them seemed dirty and wrong.
+No matter what your opinion on contemporary art, some critic must think it means something, even if only to the students of a certain "problematic" art history teacher from Bryn Mawr.
+And even the worst of it has the sense not to overpaint and pile too much on top rather than too little.
+As I say, Subkoff has something with the wintry stillness and timeless Princess of the Flies primordial bling savagery but she breaks the spell every ten seconds to mar her own compositions with constant animated jpeg flashes: the killer (who is it??) is involved in some kind of hit count video game!
+Hashtags slash the screen with loud ripping sounds!
+Cartoon inserts and meme captions under instant freeze frame photos!
+Loud!
+It makes one a tad irritable after awhile.
+The freeze-frame candid shot of an unknowingly photographed subject seen from the killer's POV was spooky in the 60s when it was new (BIRD WITH CRYSTAL PLUMAGE) largely because we didn't know who was the person behind the camera or why the women being photographed, but were 'with' the killer instead, put in the outsider perspective so the very act of filming them seemed dirty and wrong.
 It's hard to recapture that in the Age of 'the Selfie,' especially with a pack of wild girls playing diva with mom's jewelry.
+Especially when these 'secret' angles are so clearly from out in plain view.
+When your back yard is vast and open, you can't film from right behind the sliding porch door and presume the people on the other side don't see you.